bryanfriedman/yt2md/README.md

   -h, --help                  help for yt2md
-  -i, --imagePath string      Path to write thumbnail image files to. (default "images/") -m, --markdownPath string   Path to write Markdown files to. (default "markdown/") -f, --templateFile string   File name of Go template for output. (default "video.md") -t, --templatePath string   Path to folder where template files are. (default "templates/") -b, --thumbs                Set whether you want to download thumbnail images or not. (default true)
+  -i, --imagePath string      Path to write thumbnail image files to. (default "images/") -m, --markdownPath string   Path to write Markdown files to. (default "markdown/") -n, --name string           The name to use when creating the Markdown file (without the .md extension).
+  -f, --templateFile string   File name of Go template for output. (default "video.md") -t, --templatePath string   Path to folder where template files are. (default "templates/") -b, --thumbs                Set whether you want to download thumbnail images or not. (default true)